dataset-ninja/strawberry-dataset-for-object-detection/README.md

 # Strawberry Dataset for Object Detection

-Strawberry dataset for object detection is a dataset for object detection task tasks.
+Strawberry Dataset for Object Detection is a dataset for object detection task.